-Recommended Prerequisite: One unit of high school life science and one unit of high school physical science.
+Recommended Prerequisite: Integrated Physics and Chemistry, Chemistry, or concurrent enrollment in either course.

 Participation in a Dual Language Program and/or Spanish proficiency.

 In Environmental Systems, students conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
-Students study a variety of topics that include: biotic and abiotic factors in habitats, ecosystems and biomes, interrelationships among resources and an environmental system, sources and flow of energy through an environmental system, relationship between carrying capacity and changes in populations and ecosystems, and changes in environments.
-Texas law requires at least 40 percent lab and field investigations.
+Students study a variety of topics that include biotic and abiotic factors in habitats, ecosystems and biomes, interrelationships among resources and an environmental system, sources and flow of energy through an environmental system, relationship between carrying capacity and changes in populations and ecosystems, natural changes in the environment, and human activities that impact the natural environment.
 This course is designed for students participating in the dual language program and is taught in Spanish.
 This course is not offered at every dual language campus, please check with your school's office about availability.